kubesphere/community/sig-multitenancy/concepts-and-designs/user-group-designs.md

 ## Objective

 Kubesphere uses RBAC authorization to drive authorization decisions.
-But roles only can be assigned to individual users currently, which is inconcinnity in some scenarios.
+But roles only can be assigned to individual users currently, which is inconvenient in some scenarios.
 For example, one team may need to manage multiple projects in a workspace, but we can only grant all projects permission with the role of workspace level, or we have to invite users to those projects one by one and grant with a role of project level.

-By binding the project role to a Group of workspace, we can grant multiple projects' permission to the group then all the users in the group have access to those projects.
+By binding the project role to a Group, we can grant multiple projects' permission to the group then all the users in the group have access to those projects.

 ### User group management of platform level